Gravitational waves: Why they're such a big deal

 Mergers of black holes have been source of 4 detections in the past 2 years

 Ripples in space time, predicted by Einstein's general theory of relativity 100 years ago, were first detected on Sept.
 14, 2015 using the U.S.-based Laser Interferometer Gravitational-Wave Observatory.
 Since then, three more have been found.

-Even scientists who weren't involved were buzzing with excitement and praise.
-Cornell University physicist Saul Teukolsky described it as "one of the greatest scientific discoveries of the past 50 years."
+The discoveries have had scientists around the world buzzing with excitement.
+Cornell University physicist Saul Teukolsky described the first detection as "one of the greatest scientific discoveries of the past 50 years."

 Here's what you need to know about gravitational waves and why their discovery is such a big deal.

 Albert Einstein's general theory of relativity predicts that ripples in space time will be produced by massive objects when they change shape in time — for example, when neutron stars or black holes collide.

 Those ripples, called gravitational waves, will propagate through space time at the speed of light.